Native American Food

 Native American meals were prepared simply.
 Their food was usually eaten fresh, with little seasoning.
 Most food was cooked over an open fire.
 Corn was prepared and eaten in many different ways.
 They ate corn-on-the-cob, hominy, popcorn, and even baked cornbread.
 Many of these foods are still eaten in the areas where Native Americans passed along their foods and cultures.

-Things to Remember:
+Things to Remember

 - Almost all native tribes survived by growing their own foods

-• Most tribes also hunted and caught fish.
-Tribes that in the far north survived almost entirely by hunting.
+- Tribes in the far north survived almost entirely by hunting.

 - The staples of native diets were corn, beans, and squash.